Myosotis bryonoma

-Myosotis bryonoma is a species of flowering plant in the family Boraginaceae, endemic to the South Island of New Zealand.Heidi Meudt, Jessica Prebble and Michael Thorsen described the species.
+Myosotis bryonoma is a species of flowering plant in the family Boraginaceae, endemic to the South Island of New Zealand.
+Heidi Meudt, Jessica Prebble and Michael Thorsen described the species.
 Plants of this species of forget-me-not are perennial with a creeping habit, bracteate inflorescences, and white corollas.

 Taxonomy and etymology

-Myosotis bryonoma Meudt et al. is in the plant family Boraginaceae and was originally described in 2018 by Heid Meudt, Jessica Prebble and Michael Thorsen.
+Myosotis bryonoma Meudt et al. is in the plant family Boraginaceae and was originally described in 2018 by Heidi Meudt, Jessica Prebble and Michael Thorsen.
 It is morphologically most similar to M. tenericaulis, another creeping, bracteate-prostrate species of Myosotis, and also shares some morphological characters with other bracteate-prostrate species, M. colensoi and M. cheesemanii.
 It can be distinguished from M. tenericaulis by its shorter (<5 mm long) and wider (>0.7 mm) petioles, smaller leaves (generally <6 mm long), appressed trichomes that are parallel to the mid vein, rosette leaves that are glabrous on the underside, shorter inflorescences (10–45 mm long) and internodes (<5 mm), and fewer flowers per inflorescence (1–3).
 M. bryonoma can be distinguished from M. colensoi and M. cheesemanii by its shorter rosette leaf petioles (< 4 mm long), shorter calyces (< 3.5 mm long at flowering), calyx lobes which are longer than half the length of the calyx, rosette leaves usually glabrous abaxially, and shorter corolla tube (< 4.3 mm long).

 The type specimen of Myosotis bryonoma is lodged at the herbarium (WELT) of the Museum of New Zealand, Te Papa Tongarewa.

 The specific epithet, bryonoma, is derived from Greek words meaning ‘dwelling in moss’, i.e. bryon (moss) and nomos (place or condition for living), and refers to this species' habitat.
 The specific epithet was inspired by submissions from the public to give the species a new name.